 Naturally, there are risks.
 Though race and ethnicity are not detectable in the human genome, exclusion and prejudice run rampant these days.
-Modern marketers show a spread of people in their materials and refuse to show them engaged in negative or stereotypical activities.
-If you’re unsure about your approach, think about testing your materials with groups of people shown in your materials, especially if your team happens to lack the diversity you’re seeking to portray.
+Modern marketers show a spread of people in their materials and refuse to show them engaged in stereotypical activities.
+Think about testing your materials with the people included, especially if your team lacks the diversity you’re seeking to portray.

-Genders: The World Health Organization tells us “gender refers to the social constructed characteristics of women and men, such as norms, roles, and relationships of and between groups of women and men.
+Genders: The World Health Organization tells us “gender refers to the social constructed characteristics of women and men.
 It varies from society to society and can be changed.”

 Fully inclusive marketing materials go well beyond our grandparents’ binary norms and definitions.
 They include imagery that depicts a spectrum of gender identities and expressions.
-Making a deliberate decision, while avoiding stereotypes, to portray cisgender and transgender people, along with those who may appear intersex, reflects the reality of our species’ ever-evolving human condition.
+Making a deliberate decision, while avoiding stereotypes, reflects the reality of our species’ ever-evolving human condition.

-Sexual Orientations: Depicting images based on the idea of sexual orientation is tricky because it can involve stereotypes and biases of human perception.
-However, depicting an image of two men or two women parenting normalizes the idea the anyone can be a parent, and it helps eliminate the stigma associated with it.
+Sexual Orientations: Depicting images based on the idea of sexual orientation is tricky because it can involve stereotypes.
+However, depicting an image of two men or two women parenting normalizes the idea the anyone can be a parent.
+It helps eliminate the stigma associated with it.
 You may recall the Honey Maid graham cracker “This is Wholesome” campaign.
-Not only did their TV spot include gay parents, it also featured blended families, interracial families and immigrant families — and when challenged, the brand stood by its message and arguably broke down barriers and advanced cultural norms with its inclusive message.
+Not only did their TV spot include gay parents, it also featured blended families, interracial families and immigrant families.
+When challenged, the brand stood by its message, broke down barriers and advanced cultural norms with its inclusive message.

 Shapes, Sizes and Ages: Unless your product and service specifically targets a hyper-specific profile, such as a young, ultra-fit consumer, you can further diversify your target audience by showing short, tall, ample, thin, old, young, and in-between people who could benefit from your product or service.

-Abilities: Those who live with a range of physical and cognitive abilities have enough challenges without marketers marginalizing them by exclusion.
+Abilities: Those who live with a range of physical/cognitive abilities have enough challenges without marketers marginalizing them by exclusion.

-The World Health Organization defines disability as an interaction between individuals with a health condition and their personal and environmental factors.
-About 15% of people live with some form of disability — that’s nearly 50 million people in the U.S. — so consider including people in marketing materials with a wide range of ability.
+The WHO defines disability as an interaction between individuals with a health condition and their personal and environmental factors.
+About 15% of people live with some form of disability or nearly 50 million people in the U.S. Consider including people in marketing materials with a wide range of ability.
 You might show people using assistive devices and technology, such as white canes (for those who are blind) or red and white canes (for those who are blind and deaf), walkers, prosthetics, scooters, hearing aids, ramps, reachers, comfort animals, book holders, closed captioning or voice-activated, augmented-reality or virtual-reality equipment.

-The more we include people with a range of abilities in our marketing materials, the more they will associate good feelings with the brands we represent.
+Including people with a range of abilities in our marketing materials will help associate good feelings with the brands.
 We play a role in how people are perceived by society, so wholesale inclusion may even help close educational, financial and healthcare gaps people with varying abilities often face.

-Perhaps the most important thing to consider when writing to avoid bias is to recognize and protect your readers’ humanity and treat all readers fairly and with kindness.
+Perhaps the most important thing to consider when writing to avoid bias is to recognize and protect your readers’ humanity.
 Cultural bias stems from assumptions about those who are different from us and can lead to more than just stereotyping.
 It can perpetuate a stigma, discrimination or worse.
 Here are some guidelines for changing unconscious bias into culture-conscious, inclusive messaging.

-Skin Tones: Unless racial or ethnic descriptors are relevant to the materials, there may not be any reason to specify skin tone in writing.
+Skin Tones: Unless racial/ethnic descriptors are relevant to the materials, there may not be any reason to specify skin tone.
 If there is, ask people in your target audience how they prefer to be described.
 For example, people who are native to America may have specific ways they like to be described, such as Native American, First People, or members of the Cherokee Tribe.